install.packages('network', .libPaths(), repos='http://cran.us.r-project.org')

 checkmat(mid_mat)

-function to create a network object.¶?network
+network function to create a network object.¶?network

 nw <- network(mid_mat, directed = F)